-Men that attend Men's Sheds tend to thrive off the mateship and camaraderie and are able to bond over hobbies, interests, and experiences.
+Men that attend Men’s Sheds tend to thrive off the mateship and camaraderie and are able to bond over hobbies, interests, and experiences.
 You can learn more about this in our article, ‘Social support for older men‘.

 To find a Men’s Shed near you, visit the Australian Men’s Shed Association website or call 1300 550 009.

 The volunteering community in Australia is largely made up of older Australians, dedicating their time, hard work, and passion towards assisting charities and other grassroots organisations.

 Volunteering provides the opportunity for older people to make a meaningful impact in their community while also staying active and connected in their area.